Mikejo5000/vsts-docs-pr/docs/pipelines/languages/docker.md

 ---

-Use the **Hosted Linux Preview** agent queue to build Linux containers.
+Use the **Hosted Linux Preview** agent queue to build Linux container images.
 When you use this queue, you get a fresh Linux virtual machine with each build.
 This virtual machine runs the [agent](../agents/agents.md) and acts as a Docker host.
 Tasks in your build do not directly run on the virtual machine.
 Instead, they run in a Microsoft-provided Docker container on the virtual machine.
 [Shared volumes](https://docs.docker.com/storage/volumes/) are used to faciliate communication between the virtual machine and the container.
-You can run docker commands as part of your build, since the `docker.sock` socket of the host is volume mounted in the container.
+You can run Docker commands as part of your build, since the `docker.sock` socket of the host is volume mounted in the container.

-Use the **Hosted VS2017** agent queue to build Windows containers.
+Use the **Hosted VS2017** agent queue to build Windows container images.
 When you use this queue, you get a fresh Windows Server 2016 virtual machine with each build.
 The virtual machine runs the [agent](../agents/agents.md) and acts as a Docker host.
 Some of the common images such as `microsoft/dotnet-framework`, `microsoft/aspnet`, `microsoft/aspnetcore-build`, `microsoft/windowsservercore`, and `microsoft/nanoserver` are pre-cached on this Docker host.
 Building new images from these images will therefore be faster.

 > [!NOTE]
 > Using Hosted VS2017 agents, you can only build Docker images with Windows Server 2016 as the container OS.
 You cannot build Docker images with Windows Server 1803 as the container OS since the host operating system on the virtual machines is Windows Server 2016.